-- Stay informed by reading academic policies, procedures, and other information in the catalog, schedule of classes, and departmental documents associated with your program. - Request an advising appointment well before advance registration. - Prepare for your advising appointment by reviewing degree progress on the degree audit online, following through on actions planned at prior advising sessions, and bringing a list of topics and questions. - Develop academic and career goals, modify them as needed, and accept full responsibility for your academic choices.
+- Stay informed by reading academic policies, procedures, and other information in the catalog, schedule of classes, and departmental documents associated with your program. - Request an advising appointment well before advance registration. - Prepare for your advising appointment by reviewing your Profile on myUMBC, following through on actions planned at prior advising sessions, and bringing a list of topics and questions. - Develop academic and career goals, modify them as needed, and accept full responsibility for your academic choices.